kundajelab/chipseq_pipeline/README_PIPELINE.md

 $ bds [PIPELINE_BDS] [PARAMETERS]
 ```

 DO NOT CLOSE A TERMINAL WHILE PIPELINE IS RUNNING!
 All tasks will be canceled and intermediate files will be deleted.
-Make a screen or make sure that a terminal don't close.
+Make a screen or make sure that the terminal doesn't close.

 Do not run multiple BDS pipelines on the same working directory.
 BDS creates an HTML report and temporary files on the working directory.
 Things will be messed up.